 Recent studies show that cultivating a sense of meaning in your life can contribute more to positive mental health than pursuing happiness.
 Finding one’s own definition of “meaning” is very personal, but two great places to start are 1) to notice what you appreciate and express gratitude; and 2) share a talent or strength.
-The Cornell Public Service Center and Cornell United Religious Work are two campus resources that can help you explore and find what is most meaningful to you.
+The Office of Spirituality & Meaning-Making and the David M. Einhorn Center for Community Engagement are two campus resources that can help you explore and find what is most meaningful to you.

 If you’re struggling – or just feel like you could benefit from talking to someone – support is available.
 Here are some places to start: